apache/airflow/docs/dag-run.rst

 This behavior
 is great for atomic datasets that can easily be split into periods.
-Turning catchup off is great if your DAG Runs perform backfill internally.
+Turning catchup off is great if your DAG performs catchup internally.

 Backfill